Skip to main content

 B2B industrial buyers need proof before they contact sales.

-The marketing path has to make product fit, service fit, technical capability, location, response expectations, and next steps easy to verify.
+The marketing process has to make product fit, service fit, technical capability, location, response expectations, and next steps easy to verify.

 01